mohammadbutt/42_fillit/README.md

   </tr>
 </table>

 5. Function, `int **x_y_coordinates(char **characters)` converts the stored tetrominoes in x and y coordinates.
 Memory is allocated using malloc for the double pointer for a size of 26.
 Unlike the string where we allocate the memory of 21, in this case we only allocate memory for a size of 9, because we are only getting coordinates for x and y.
-To get the x coordinate, we take the position of a tetromino and do modulous 5.
+To get the x coordinate, we take the position of a tetromino and do modulus 5.
 To get the y coordinate, we take the position of a tetromino and divide that by 5.

 Below on the right is what the tranformation will look like once we convert the hastags into coordinates: